Neal Haddaway

 In this essay, I reflect on my time spent with members of the Adrift Lab on Lord Howe Island, observations about the emotional toll of working in environmental research, and finding joy amidst suffering.

-This project has been featured in New Scientist.
+This project has been featured in New Scientist and The New Climate.

 The flesh-footed shearwater has been renamed the sable shearwater, acknowledging that this previous name shows inappropriate racial bias - read more in this peer-reviewed research paper: https://onlinelibrary.wiley.com/doi/10.1111/ibi.13356